Colorado River Wildfire Collaborative: Protecting Communities Through Cross-Jurisdictional Projects

 In May 2024, the wildfire collaborative project committee including representatives from BLM, Colorado River Fire Rescue, U.S. Forest Service, Colorado State Forestry, and MCWC visited Wallace Creek and Grass Mesa to discuss current and future mitigation projects.

-The wildfire collaborative project committee spent a day in the field in May 2024 discussing projects at Wallace Creek and Grass Mesa in Garfield County.
+The wildfire collaborative project committee, in the field discussing projects at Wallace Creek and Grass Mesa in Garfield County

 Proposed Wildfire Mitigation Projects